rakki194/format-json/README.md

 ## License

-This project is licensed under [Insert License Here] (modify this section based on your chosen license).
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Author